Skip to main content

 deepagents --model openai:gpt-4o

-Run /model with no arguments to open an interactive model selector that displays available models grouped by provider.
-For full details on switching models, setting a default, and configuring custom providers, see Model providers.
-For config.toml reference and lifecycle hooks, see Configuration.
+Run /model to open an interactive model selector that displays available models grouped by provider.
+For full details on switching models, setting a default, and adding custom model providers, see Model providers.

 The selector shows a detail footer for the highlighted model with context window size, input modalities (text, image, audio, PDF, video), and capabilities (reasoning, tool calling, structured output).
 Values overridden by --profile-override or config.toml are marked with a yellow * prefix.